awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/020-create-gitlab-repo.md

 sed "s/\${ECR_ADDRESS}/${ECR_ADDRESS}/g" template-gitlab-ci.yml | sed "s/\${ECR_NAME}/${ECR_NAME}/g" | sed "s/\${AWS_REGION}/${REGION}/g" > .gitlab-ci.yml
 ```

-3. In the file tree on the left open file `amazon-ec2-spot-cicd-workshop/gitlab-spot/demo-app/.gitlab-ci.yml` (if you don't see it, make sure you have enabled the hidden files in [**Workshop Preparation**](prep.html)).
+3. In the file tree on the left open file `amazon-ec2-spot-cicd-workshop/gitlab-spot/demo-app/.gitlab-ci.yml` (if you don't see it, make sure you have enabled the hidden files in [**Workshop Preparation**](010-prep.html)).
 Look through it to understand what it does.
-4. Define your name and email that will be used in Git (replace `Your Name` and `youremail@test.tld` with the values you prefer):
+4. Return to the terminal tab and execute the following commands to define your name and email that will be used in Git (replace `Your Name` and `youremail@test.tld` with the values you prefer):

 ```
 git config --global user.name "Your Name"